apache/yunikorn-site/docs/api/scheduler.md

 **Code** : `500 Internal Server Error`

-## UsersTracker
+## User quota and usage
-### Get users usage tracking information
+### All users

-Fetch all users usage given a Partition and displays general information about the users managed by YuniKorn.
+Fetch all users given a Partition and displays usage and quota information for the users.
+All queues in the hierarchy tracked for the specific user will be included.

 **URL** : `/ws/v1/partition/{partitionName}/usage/users`